PumukyDev/pi-pumukychat/README.md

 ```

 ![performance image](assets/images/performance/100-1000-f-SSL3.jpg)

+> [!NOTE]
+> SSL3 is deprecated so apache use TLS1.3 automatically, so this test is made with TLS1.3 instead of SSL3 actually.

 The test duration was **1.556 seconds**, during which all **1000 requests** were successfully completed with no failures.
 Out of those, **994 requests** reused connections, reducing overhead thanks to HTTP Keep-Alive.